 Watch the video to see Voldemort’s undoing or keep scrolling to see the step-by-step removal process below.

 Start with a clean sponge and drench it with a good amount of the proper adhesive remover.

-Find a little edges and start trying to lift it and dab it with the drenched spong.
+Find a little edge and start trying to lift it and dab it with the drenched sponge.

 As the edge comes free, gently pull away from the skin and dab the glue line as you reveal more of the skin beneath.

 You can attack from another edge while some of the remover soaks into the spot where you started.

 Work your way around the edge lifting and dabbing as you go.

 Use extra caution near the sensitive skin around the eyes.